Saheb/rated-network-coding-challenge/README.md

 ### Things I'd do if I had more time

 - Define an bytewax Output Sqlite Sink
+- Make DB a interface like class with abstract methods (so db specific code can be decoupled and easily replaced)
 - Use stateful operation and aggregate/total stats once during data-processing
 - cache eth price in our db (or some other persistent storage)
 - refactored fetch_price for testability (so it can be mocked)